halehdizaji/Graph-Sampling-Quality-Prediction-for-Algorithm-Recommendation/README.md

 **Watts-Strogatz**
 Watts-Strogatz graphs include 119 graphs with 10,000 ~ 100,000 nodes and densities in [0.00001, 0.001], generated with **Networkx**.
-The following equation gives the number of neighbours of each node (|Nei|) in the ring toplogy, given N and D:
+The following equation gives the number of neighbors of each node (|Nei|) in the ring topology, given N and D:

 $$|Nei| = \lfloor(D * (N - 1))\rfloor$$